President, Co-Artistic Director, Dance Department, Resident Artist

 Despite an enviable career directing and choreographing on stages around the world – and, most significantly, on Broadway – Debra McWaters’ life mission has always involved helping young people.
 Her passion is the artistic development of aspiring actors, singers, dancers, and performers of all types, but with a particular fondness for dance.

-She then careened into yet another award winner, Fosse, assisting Ann Reinking on the Broadway, West End, and National and European tours.
+She then careened into yet another award winner, Fosse, assisting Ann Reinking on the Broadway, West End, and National and International tours.
 The show won the 1999 Tony Award for Best Musical.
-Later, Debra herself became the Director and Choreographer of the second National and European tours of Fosse, in addition to a special post-touring engagement presented by The Gateway Playhouse in New York.
+Later, Debra herself became the Director and Choreographer of the second National and International tours of Fosse, in addition to a special post-touring engagement presented by The Gateway Playhouse in New York.

-Debra was Ann Reinking’s Associate Choreographer on Applause at Papermill Playhouse, No Strings! at New York City Center Encores!, The Look of Love at Roundabout Theatre Company, The Visit at the Goodman Theatre with Chita Rivera, Legends at Joffrey Ballet in Chicago, Suite Kander at Missouri State Ballet, Tonight at 8:30 at Williamstown Theatre Festival, and Caution: Side Effects with Melissa Thodos Dancers.
+Debra was Ann Reinking’s Associate Choreographer on Applause at Papermill Playhouse, No Strings! at New York City Center Encores!, The Look of Love at Roundabout Theatre Company, the original version of The Visit at the Goodman Theatre with Chita Rivera, Legends at Joffrey Ballet in Chicago, Suite Kander at Missouri State Ballet, Tonight at 8:30 at Williamstown Theatre Festival, and Caution: Side Effects with Melissa Thodos Dancers.

-Deb also was Associate Director & Choreographer for Broadway Under The Stars at Bryant Park, choreographer for Ben Vereen’s one-man shows, and choreographer for the workshops of two of composer Frank Wildhorn’s musicals: Wonderland, which ran on Broadway this past year, and Havana.
+Debra also was Associate Director & Choreographer for Broadway Under The Stars at Bryant Park, choreographer for Ben Vereen’s one-man shows, and choreographer for the workshops of two of composer Frank Wildhorn’s musicals: Wonderland, which ran on Broadway, and Havana.
+In addition Debra had the distinct pleasure of working with 2014 Olympic Gold Medalists Meryl Davis and Charlie White.

 Earlier in her career, Debra served as Chair of the University of South Florida Dance Department in Tampa.
 She holds a Masters degree in Mathematics with a concentration in statistics and, in her earlier non-showbiz life, worked at NASA on the space program, where her father was a launch team member on the Apollo mission.